Izu thrush: Distribution

 The Izu thrush is an endemic bird of Japan.

-They are mostly found on the Izu Islands that are between Oshima and Aogashima.
-Some individuals are found on the Ryukyu Islands of Yaku-shima and Tokara.
-During the winter, a few birds migrate to Honshu and Shikoku.
+Most are on the Izu Islands.
+On Izu Ōshima, Miyakejima and Mikurajima they sing two syllables.
+The song of the population of Hachijojima 90 km south sounds entirely different with one syllable.
+On their last island of the chain Aogashima they have more syllables.

+Some less densely populated are on the Tokara Islands Yakushima, Kuchinoshima, Nakanoshima, Tairajima, Akusekijima and Takarajima.
+On Nakanoshima the song is composed of more syllables.
+In addition, there are wintering records from Shizuoka, Chiba, Mie and Wakayama Prefectures.

 Conservation

-The izu thrush is described as a vulnerable species by the IUCN Red List.
-There are between 2500 and 9999 thousand mature individuals and the population is decreasing, though it is not severely fragmented.
+The Izu thrush is described as a vulnerable species by the IUCN Red List.
+There are between 2,500 and 9,999 mature individuals and the population is decreasing, though it is not severely fragmented.
 The amount and/or quality of their habitat is decreasing.
 They are threatened by volcanoes, roads, railroads, wood plantations, tourism areas, and both native and invasive species and diseases.